 Step 2: Verify the export contains voice notes

-Inside the `.zip`, you should see something like:
+Inside the `.zip`, you should see:

-A chat text file (often `_chat.txt` or `WhatsApp Chat - ... .txt`).
+A chat text file (often `_chat.txt`, sometimes `WhatsApp Chat - <name>.txt`).

-Multiple `.opus` or `.m4a` audio files (voice notes).
+Multiple `.opus` or `.m4a` audio files (one per voice note).

 Step 3: Bulk transcription strategy (the only one that scales)